JOB SEEKERS HELP

 confidently about any competences you have supplied and think of another

 example for each.
-Be prepared for the interviewer asking you “what
+Be prepared for the interviewer to ask “what

 and success through the competencies you have chosen to present.
 It is